A Leading British Event

 Wasfi Kani OBE, CEO & Founder, Grange Park Opera

-- GUESTS ARRIVE from 4pm and, with a glass of champagne, wander through the historic walled gardens where a convivial atmosphere reigns.
+- GUESTS ARRIVE from two hours before the performance.
+With a glass of champagne, wander through the historic walled gardens where a convivial atmosphere reigns.

 The city seems far away